2020 Copa Libertadores final stages

 The 2020 Copa Libertadores final stages were played from 24 November 2020 to 30 January 2021.
-A total of 16 teams competed in the final stages to decide the champions of the 2020 Copa Libertadores, with the final played in Rio de Janeiro, Brazil at the Maracanã Stadium.
+A total of 16 teams competed in the final stages to decide the champions of the 2020 Copa Libertadores, with the final played in Rio de Janeiro, Brazil at the Estádio do Maracanã.

 The final stages had been originally scheduled to be played from 21 July to 21 November 2020, but were postponed due to the COVID-19 pandemic.

 Qualified teams

 The winners and runners-up of each of the eight groups in the group stage advanced to the round of 16.

 Seeding

 Starting from the round of 16, the teams were seeded according to their results in the group stage, with the group winners (Pot 1) seeded 1–8, and the group runners-up (Pot 2) seeded 9–16.

 Format

 Starting from the round of 16, the teams played a single-elimination tournament with the following rules: